sebcampos/Coursera_Projects/notes/bash_commands.md

 - `man` shows the manual page of the given command like help function

 - `uptime` shows how long the computer has been running
-- `free` shows the amount of unused memory on the current system
+- `free` shows the amount of unused memory on the current system only on unix